mhmdaliali/phased_array_config/README.md

 ### 2. Generate the beam-steering lookup table (LUT)

-This step uses the previously generated PSH_table.npy.
+This step uses the previously generated PSH_table.npy, along with the output range of beam angles, and elements separation in terms of wavelength.

 The LUT generator:
 - Computes the required phase for each desired range of beam angles